Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem: Results

-We compare the resource usages within classically simulated QAOA circuits in the form of entanglement entropies and bond dimensions of 1D Matrix Product States (MPS) representing quantum states.
 Figure~\ref{fig:circuit_mps_resources} shows these measures computed on full and RCC QAOA circuits of depths 1 to 4 on up to 18 car bodies, averaged over 8 random BPSP instances.
-The entanglement entropy indicates the level of quantum entanglement required to represent the state and is recorded as the highest von Neumann entropy calculated over each contiguous cut across the MPS line of qubits and across each RCC in the case of RCC circuits.
-The bond dimension measures the extent of classical memory required and is the highest number of non-zero Schmidt coefficients (Schmidt rank) calculated among the cuts.
-A cutoff value is introduced to truncate the Schmidt coefficients in the Schmidt decomposition representing the MPS.
-This is to investigate the changes in resource requirements due to a trade-off between precision and classical resource usage.
-The cutoff values 0, 0.005, 0.0075, and 0.01 were used and the total state probabilities excluded from the truncations were recorded.
-For reference, the theoretical maximum values of entanglement entropy and bond dimension along the 1D MPSs are $\lfloor N/2 \rfloor$ and $2^{\lfloor N/2 \rfloor}$ respectively (9 and 512 for 18 car bodies).
+The entanglement entropy indicates the level of quantum entanglement required to represent the state, reported as the highest von Neumann entropy across contiguous cuts of the MPS (and across each RCC in RCC circuits).
+The bond dimension reflects the corresponding classical memory cost and is given by the largest Schmidt rank among the cuts.
+To investigate the trade-off between MPS precision and classical resource usage, we introduced cutoff thresholds of 0, 0.005, and 0.01 when truncating singular values, and recorded the total probability weight excluded, calculated as the sum of discarded squared singular values summed across all bonds.
+For reference, the theoretical maximum values of entanglement entropy and bond dimension along a one-dimensional MPS are $\lfloor N/2 \rfloor$ and $2^{\lfloor N/2 \rfloor}$ respectively (9 and 512 for 18 car bodies), shown as thin black lines in the plots.
 The results show that for QAOA depth 1, while the bond dimension appears to increase exponentially for the Full circuits with respect to car body count, it remains constant when using RCC circuits.
 The entanglement entropy appears to increase linearly for the Full circuits and is roughly constant when using RCC circuits.
 As the QAOA depth increases, the curves for Full and RCC circuits appear to converge.
 This is expected since the number of qubits spanned by RCCs approaches the number of car bodies, $N$, as the depth increases.
-As the cutoff gets larger, the bond dimensions measured in our data reduce considerably, while the total probabilities excluded from quantum states remain relatively small.
+As the cutoff gets larger, the bond dimensions measured in our data reduce considerably, especially for RCC circuits, while the total probabilities excluded from quantum states remain relatively small.
+The truncation of singular values induces an approximation error that is upper bounded by two times the total discarded probability $\mathcal{E}$~\cite{schollwock2011density}, implying a pure state fidelity bound of $F\geq 1-\mathcal{E}$.
+For these small values of excluded probability, the quantum state maintains a high state fidelity above~$0.99$ for almost all instances, which would have at most marginal effects on the performance of RQAOA.
 The variation of entanglement entropy across cutoff thresholds is considered to be negligible since the average difference in values peak at approximately 1\%.
+Therefore, it appears that the combination of RCC circuits and bond dimension cutoffs together help to significantly reduce classical memory costs while maintaining high levels of entanglement entropy and quantum state fidelity.
 Although the changes in entanglement entropies and state probabilities are small in our data, they will continue to increase as the problem sizes grow.
 We expect that to maintain small deviations, the cutoff threshold will need to increase to compensate.
+It would be interesting to see how these results continue to scale with increasing cutoff thresholds and problem sizes.
+In particular, as the excluded probabilities become larger, how are the RQAOA solution qualities affected?
+This could help to understand the benefits of combining RCCs and MPS cutoffs for classical simulations of RQAOA and potentially lead to an increased capacity for simulating larger problem sizes.